List of Greek mythological creatures: Gigantes

 Athena (left) fighting Enceladus (inscribed retrograde) on an Attic red-figure dish, c.
 550–500 BC (Louvre CA3662).

 The Gigantes were a race of great strength and aggression.
 They were the offspring of Gaia (Earth), born from the blood that fell when Uranus (Sky) was castrated by their Titan son Cronus, who fought the Gigantomachy, their war with the Olympian gods for supremacy of the cosmos.
 Archaic and Classical representations show Gigantes as human in form, while later representations show Gigantes with snakes for legs.
-Among the Gigantes whose names survive in literary or epigraphic sources are: